Factbox: China approves new GMO soybean, corn and canola traits

+Five other products, whose makers are known to be seeking approval of, were not given the green light by China’s agriculture ministry, however.

-Some, including two canola varieties, have been waiting approval for six years.
-Others, like DowDuPont Inc’s Enlist E3 soybeans, are more recent and were developed to challenge the historic dominance of Monsanto Co, now owned by Germany’s Bayer, of the $40 billion U.S. soybean market.
+Some that were approved, including two canola varieties, had been waiting for six years.
+Others, like DowDuPont Inc’s (DWDP.N) Enlist E3 soybeans, are more recent and were developed to challenge the historic dominance of Monsanto Co, now owned by Germany’s Bayer (BAYGn.DE), of the $40 billion U.S. soybean market.

 U.S. farmers will not plant soybean seeds in large quantities unless they are approved by China, which until the trade war imported 60 percent of U.S. soybeans.